 - Whisk the salad dressing ingredients together in a small bowl.

-- Carefully fold the salad dressing into the crab mixture, then cover and chill for one hour.
+- Carefully fold the salad dressing into the crab mixture, then cover and chill for a minimum of one hour to overnight.

 Making the Tea Sandwiches